challenges in procurement

 6) Lack of Transparency

-The withholding of crucial information by organizations tends to create challenges in procurement process that limits suppliers from offering jam-packed values to clients.
+The withholding of crucial information by organizations tends to create challenges in the procurement process that limit suppliers from offering jam-packed values to clients.
 Critical data like market trends, product changes, and sales forecasts generate unwanted surprises that may hamper your relationship with your suppliers.

 SOLUTION: Ask for the supplier’s demand or details required to offer quality services.
 Keep a request line open about these demands as well as updates whenever there are new requirements.